 About São Miguel

-The island was discovered shortly after Santa Maria (just 81Km away) in the mid-1400s and was settled by Portuguese from the North and the South, and later by foreign communities of Moors (North African Muslims), Jewish, French, and English.
+The island was discovered shortly after Santa Maria (just 81Km away) in the mid-1400s.
+Portuguese from the North and the South settled there first.
+Later, North African Muslims, Jewish, French, and English followed.
 Quite the melting pot of cultures and influences, wouldn’t you agree?

-Sao Miguel is the more “urban” of all islands, for lack of a better description — if you want to experience island life but are not ready yet to go completely offbeat, this is probably your best first stop to ease into it.
+São Miguel is the more “urban” of all islands, for lack of a better description.
+Suppose you want to experience island life but are not ready yet to go completely offbeat.
+In that case, this is probably your best first destination to ease into it.

 Top things to do in São Miguel island